 commercial sugar, and they taste much better, as well)

-1/3 cup coconut oil or organic canola oil (coconut oil is our favorite—naturally sweet).
+1/3 cup coconut oil or organic vegetable oil (coconut oil is our favorite—naturally sweet).

 2 very ripe bananas